uvarc/rc-learning/content/courses/parallel-computing-introduction/distributed_mpi_global2.md

 ---
-title: "Global Communication in MPI: Many To One"
+title: "Collective Communication in MPI: Many To One"
 toc: true
 type: docs
 weight: 52